enilsen16/check-braces/README.md

 # Check Braces

-This is a simple braces checker implemented in ruby.
+This is a braces checker implemented in ruby.
+It ended up being alot more complicated than I thought.